 Bleak House – St Albans, Hertfordshire, England

 Charles Dickins’ “Bleak House” was inspired by his own vacation home in Essex which over-looks the English channel.
-In the book, we get the impression that the house is well…bleak, in that there is fog everywhere, dark halls and a heaviness in the air.
+In the book, we get the impression that the house is well…bleak, in that there is fog everywhere, dark halls and heaviness in the air.

 The Essex Marsh where the house sits lends itself to this thick, foggy atmosphere.
 It’s almost like you’re stepping into the pages of the “Bleak House” book itself.